stefaleon/Todos-API/README.md

 ## 06 Update a todo

 * Add a PUT route.
-Use the findOneAndUpdate express method with the `{new: true}` option in order to respond with the new data in Postman.
+Use the *findOneAndUpdate* mongoose method with the `{new: true}` option in order to respond with the new data in Postman.

+## 07 Delete a todo

+* Add a DELETE route.
+Use the *remove* mongoose method in order to remove a todo with the selected id.